THE BEST OFF THE BEATEN PATH TRAVEL TIPS

 4 - Take a Cooking Class

-You’ll also get the chance to mix with other people, resident and traveller, and the whole conversation will feel a whole lot less creepy than trying to start up a conversation in the street.
+You’ll also get the chance to mix with other people, resident and traveller alike, and the whole conversation will feel a whole lot less creepy than if you try while walking down the street.

 By talking to other people, you’ll find even more up to date suggestions and (cliché alert!) hidden gems.

-We found a blazing rust-red shipwreck on an unmarked beach in Greece, touristville itself, in this way.
+We found a blazing rust-red shipwreck on an unmarked beach in Greece simply by talking to people during a cooking lesson.

 5 - Travel in the Off Season